PrivateCaptcha/docs/content/docs/deployment/configuration.md

 --- | --- | ---
 `PC_HOST` | `localhost` | Host where to listen for HTTP connections.
 `PC_PORT` | `8080` | Port where to listen for HTTP connections.
+`PC_LOCAL_ADDRESS` | `localhost:9090` | Local "admin" endpoint that hosts Prometheus metrics, manual maintenance jobs triggers and kubernetes liveness/readiness probes.
+Does not have any auth and *must not* be exposed publicly.
+`PC_RATE_LIMIT_HEADER` | `X-Real-Ip` | HTTP header which will contain IP address of the connecting user.
+Is expected to come from CDN or proxy (e.g., nginx, caddy).
+If empty, righmost non-private address of `X-Forwarded-For` will be used.
 `PC_CLICKHOUSE_ADMIN` | `captcha_admin` | Separate username for ClickHouse to run migrations with.
 If empty, `PC_CLICKHOUSE_USER` will be used.
 `PC_CLICKHOUSE_ADMIN_PASSWORD` | `qwerty12345` | Password for `PC_CLICKHOUSE_ADMIN`.
 `PC_POSTGRES_ADMIN` | `captcha_admin` | Separate username for Postgres to run migrations with.
 If empty, `PC_POSTGRES_USER` (or `PC_POSTGRES`) will be used.